uunlu/bojanv91.github.io/Snow/_posts/2015-01-11-getting-started-with-rhino-security-structuremap.md

 title: Getting Started with Rhino Security and Structure Map
 ---

 In this posting I will show you how to configure Rhino Security infrastructure to work with StructureMap IoC container and provide to you database schema (for MSSQL and [FluentMigrator](http://bojanv91.github.io/2014/12/database-development-guidance/)) that you will need in order Rhino Security to get working.
-I've struggled some time before I got everything working :) , so I'm happy to share my results.
+I've struggled some time before I got everything working, so here are my results. :) <!--excerpt-->

 > [Rhino Security](https://github.com/ayende/rhino-security) is a security framework to provide row level security for NHibernate.
 Rhino Security is perfect for people who want to set up user and group security in their NHibernate domain models.
 >